Our vision on leadership

-Recognizing a leader (especially a future leader) is no easy task.
-What characteristics really make a leader successful?
-What makes them different from others?
-Looking for a talented leader is like searching for a needle in a haystack.
+Recognising a leader is not always easy.
+What behavioural characteristics make a leader successful?
+How does he or she stand out from others?
 Successful leaders are scarce.
-So it’s not surprising that this is one of the most important research topics in the literature on management.
+So it is not without reason that this is one of the most important research topics in management literature.

-Our research shows that a good leader needs to combine two dimensions: The ability to set and achieve goals based on their own vision, combined with the skill to guide the achievement of those goals with social intelligence.
-A good leader therefore needs to be a ‘challenger’ and ‘organizationally sensitive’.
+Our research shows that a good leader must be able to combine two dimensions.
+Namely, the ability to set and to achieve goals based on one’s own vision, combined with the ability to steer the achievement of those goals in a socially intelligent way.
+A good leader must, therefore, be a ‘challenger’ and must also be ‘organisation-sensitive’.

-All four ideal types (facilitator, innovator, asset and competitor) are valuable in their own way, but our research shows that the ‘innovator’ is the truly successful leader.
+All four ideal types have their own value in an organisation.
+However, our research shows that the ‘innovator’ is the truly successful leader.
 These are statistically in the minority.
-The Talent Grid therefore combines two dimensions that are not often seen in the same person.
+This scarcity arises because the Talent Grid combines two dimensions that are not easily reconciled.

-People who are natural ‘challengers’ and set challenges for those around them do not necessarily score high in the ability to be sensitive to others.
-And people who have a real feel for interpersonal relations and are good at acting on them are generally not dominant people who want to be in control.
+People who are naturally ‘challengers’ and challenge their environment do not naturally score high on the ability to interact well with others sensitively.
+In contrast, people who have a great sense of mutual relationships, and can act well on those feelings, are generally not dominant people who want to control things.